fgauna12/fgauna12.github.io/_posts/2020-02-11-creating-and-setting-up-an-aks-cluster-through-terraform.md

 ### Installing apps

 <mark><em>Edit</em>: If you try the approaches below, you will have to do them from a separate Terraform plan.
-Because, if you try to deploy using the Kubernetes or Helm provider without an existing cluster, then validation will fail due <a href="https://github.com/hashicorp/terraform/issues/10462">this limitation</a> and <a href="https://github.com/hashicorp/terraform/issues/2430">this limitation</a>.</mark>
+If you try to deploy using the Kubernetes or Helm provider without an existing cluster, then validation will fail because it will try to establish a connection with a cluster that doesn't exist to build a plan.
+Lastly, there's <a href="https://github.com/hashicorp/terraform/issues/10462">this limitation</a> and <a href="https://github.com/hashicorp/terraform/issues/2430">this limitation</a> that prevent you staggering the providers cleanly.</mark>

 Once the connection is establish, the hard part if over.
 You can use the kubernetes provider to create namespaces.